zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/json-adb-advanced.md

 ### Updating Selected JSON Documents On The Fly

-You can use *JSON_MERGEPATCH* in a SELECT list, to modify the selected documents.
+You can use *JSON_MERGEPATCH* in a SELECT list to modify the selected documents.
 The modified documents can be returned or processed further.

 ### Retrieve A Specific Value From JSON Document